microsoft/language-server-protocol/_specifications/specification-3-17.md

 	label: string;

 	/**
-	 * The range of text this hint is attached to.
+	 * The position within the code this hint is attached to.
-	 * May affect when the hint is displayed, and the effect of selecting it.
 	 */
-	target: Range;
+	position: Position;

 	/**
 	 * The kind of information this hint conveys.